oroinc/documentation/crm/admin_guide/user_management/user_management_groups.rst

 Create a User Group
 -------------------

-In order to create a user group:
+In order to create a user group, complete as follows:

-- Go to *System → User Management → Groups*
+1. In the main menu, navigate **System>User Management>Groups**.
-- Click the :guilabel:`Create Group` button
+2. Click the :guilabel:`Create Group` button.
-- Define the general details and the list of users for the group created:
+3. Define the general details and the list of users for the group.
+The description of the fields see in the sections below.

 General
 ^^^^^^^